VCCRI/CIDR/README.md

 Biological Datasets
 -------------------

-Further examples of applying *CIDR* using real biological datasets can be found at this [Github repository](https://github.com/VCCRI/CIDR-examples).
+Examples of applying *CIDR* to real biological datasets can be found at this [Github repository](https://github.com/VCCRI/CIDR-examples).
 The name of the repository is *CIDR-examples*.

 Clicking on the *Clone or Download* button in the Github repository for *CIDR-examples* will enable the user to download a zip file containing the raw biological data and the R files for the examples.
 The user can then extract the files and run the provided R examples.